Model Monitoring: A General Framework with an Application to Non-life Insurance Pricing: Theoretical Background and Related Work

+As the ranking induced by $\hat{\mu}$ becomes more consistent with the ordering of $Y$, the CAP curve moves upward.
+In the ideal case of perfectly aligned ranks, the CAP coincides with the best CAP curve, that is $C_{Y,\hat{\mu}}(\alpha)=C_{Y,Y}(\alpha)$, for all $\alpha\in(0,1)$, which implies $G(Y,\hat{\mu}) \le 1$.
+We also notice that this is a purely rank-based measure, because if we select a strictly increasing function $g$, then $G(Y, \hat{\mu})=G(Y, g(\hat{\mu}))$ as this does not change the indicator event in \eqref{eq:CAP_definition}, or in other words, the Gini score is invariant under strictly comonotonic transformations of $\hat{\mu}$ as this does not change the ranking.

-\textbf{Asymptotic Normality of the Gini Index}: Because the Gini index will be used in our monitoring framework, it is of practical importance to understand its distribution.
-An asymptotic normality result for the economic Gini index is provided by Section 3 in \cite{davidson_reliable_2009}.
-This inspired us to prove the asymptotic normality of the machine learning Gini defined in Definition \ref{def:gini_index}.
-We first state the theorem and then provide the proof. \\
+Because we will use the Gini score in our monitoring framework, it is of practical importance to understand the (asymptotic) behavior of its empirical version.
+In the binary classification setting, the Gini score satisfies $G(Y,\hat{\mu}) = 2\,\text{AUC}({Y,\hat{\mu}}) - 1$, where $\text{AUC}$ denotes the area under the receiver operating characteristic (ROC) curve.
+In this binary context, asymptotic normality of the empirical version of $G(Y,\hat{\mu})$ follows from that of $\text{AUC}(Y,\hat{\mu})$; see \cite{delong_comparing_1988}.
+Furthermore, an asymptotic normality result for the economic Gini index (which is different from the (machine learning) Gini score) is provided by Section 3 in \cite{davidson_reliable_2009}.
+In addition, \cite{frees_summarizing_2011} provide asymptotic normality results for a Gini index defined via the ordered Lorenz curve.